 A young person’s refusal of life-sustaining treatment

 A refusal by competent children or young people of treatment necessary to sustain life throws into relief the tension that can arise between the moral obligation to respect their developing autonomy and the obligation to intervene to promote their welfare.
 Where autonomy is thought to be developing, intervening to protect life can also protect an individual’s ability to exercise more fully-fledged autonomy in the future.
-That the courts have shown themselves willing to overturn a competent young person’s refusal of life-sustaining treatment makes it clear that when the outcome may be serious, decisions based on objective assessments of welfare will ordinarily take priority over a respect for autonomy.
+That the courts have shown themselves willing to overturn a competent young person’s refusal of life-sustaining treatment makes it clear that when the outcome may be serious, decisions based on objective assessments of welfare will ordinarily take priority over a respect for children and young people’s autonomy.

 If the medical team disagree with the parents